Mission and Vision

 “I was raised as a Christian in the south.
 I always had my doubts about the existence of a divine creator, but I didn’t admit that I was an atheist until I was in my early twenties.
-I just “came out” to my immediate family last year.
+I just “came out” to my immediate family in 2012.
 Now I work as a personal trainer in New York City, and I’m surrounded by practitioners that promote pseudoscience and quackery in the health and wellness field.
 I want to do my best to promote science, reason, and critical thinking.
 I am so pleased to help promote a positive worldview with atheists and skeptics through Secular Action!”

 I joined the active atheist community in December 2012, and the first thing I noticed was that it is difficult to get involved!

 I had to do a bunch of research to find events to attend, causes to support, projects to volunteer on.
 So I decided that the best way to help was to create a website doing just that: connecting activists to actions.
 The site launched on January 7th, 2013 at www.SecularAction.org.

 Bio: Michael Trollan is a technology consultant.
 He has built many name-brand websites, including Verizon.com, MarthaStewart.com, Coach.com, and many more.